kudashevs/php-8-new-features/README.md

 ### *Non-capturing catches*
-Since PHP 8 it's possible catch exceptions only by type without capturing the object.
+Since PHP 8 it is possible to catch exceptions only by their type without capturing the object.
 ```php
 try {
     /* do something */